machinateur/phpduino/README.md

  a [`streamWrapper`](https://www.php.net/manual/en/class.streamwrapper.php) implementation.
 It also provides some byte processing utility functions (`byte_pack()` and `byte_unpack()`).

+Please note that this library is still in development, consider it unstable until version `1.0`.
+ Until then, pretty much anything may change without notice, even with patch releases.

 ## Requirements

 This package requires at least PHP 8.1 to work.
 No dependencies.